zperov/Grocery/README.md

-#This website is being designed to provide information related to the local grocery store.
-Included on the site- Contact Page, Hours, Location
+**This website is being designed to provide information related to the local grocery store.
+Included on the site- About Us, Hours, Location**
 <!DOCTYPE html>
 <html
 	<head>